codesydney/rag-playbook-simple/README.md

 ### 6. Create a Query Engine
 ##### Notes:
+    - Just prepping LlamaIndex querying.
+    - It took subsecond to finish.

 ### 7. Ask Questions
 ##### Notes:
+    - Actual Q&A.
+    - It took subsecond to finish.

 ### 8. Multiple Q&A
 ##### Notes: